Erin Jackson of US 1st Black woman to win speedskating gold

 Jackson’s gold came after the native of balmy Ocala, Florida, slipped at the U.S. trials and shockingly finished third, putting her spot on the Olympic team in jeopardy.

-But teammate Brittany Bowe, who finished first at the trials, gave up her spot on the team to ensure Jackson would get to skate in Beijing.
+But teammate Brittany Bowe, another Ocala skater who finished first at the trials, gave up her spot on the team to ensure Jackson would get to compete in Beijing.

+“She made a really big sacrifice for me,” Jackson said.
+“I’ll be grateful to her forever.”

 As it turned out, the Americans received a third slot in the 500 when the final allocations were made, so Bowe got to skate as well.
 She finished 16th.